Keyboard shortcuts

 • Standalone Redis instances

-• Redis Enterprise clusters (REST API integration)
+• Redis Software clusters (REST API integration)

 • Redis Cluster (OSS) with automatic node discovery